General observations and notes from Day 1

 Houston: apologies to everyone in Brisbane, because you know how annoyed the city got when I stayed at the Gold Coast?
 Yeah, we may have some issues when I get back, because Houston’s doing quite the effort to seduce me.

 Mixed things: One thing I’ve noticed in the USA is odd levels of structural ineffectiveness and inefficiencies that we’ve long since dealt with back in .AU.
 Stuff like designing decent queueing systems.
 The best way I can describe it is to consider that when you first meet a country, it’s at 72 dpi (looks good on screen), and then when you print it out, America seems to cap out at 150 dpi, and Australia’s around 300.
+Check out visual impact screens in Houston for more information.
 There’s crisper resolution, cleaner lines, and just those little effectiveness hacks we’ve developed over the years simply because at 20 million users, we don’t get a lot of room for slack.
 Plus, y’know, we cope with the idea the country is going to try to kill us if it gets the chance, and compensate accordingly.
 Here, it just seems that little things haven’t been picked up, and that the country has idled along okay, but things are starting to collectively add up to create problems

 Two things spring to mind – first was a comment from the conceirge at the Hotel when I asked if I needed a room key to operate the lights (y’know that mostly standard issue swipe card activates the lights / switches the room off when you leave deal?).
 He remarked that “America is so behind the times on these things.
 I mean, we’re quite backward about it.”
 Although he was surprised to hear Australians were up with Europe on the whole “Keycard required?” question.